Pineleaf Penstemon

 - Is Pineleaf Penstemon good for the Colorado Front Range?

-- Yes.
-Pineleaf Penstemon is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Pineleaf Penstemon is a well-suited perennial for Colorado's Front Range.

 - How big does Pineleaf Penstemon get?